Income poverty & grantsIncome poverty & grants

 2. SOCPEN figures are taken from the end of March each year (the financial year-end).

 The right to social assistance is designed to ensure that people living in poverty can meet basic subsistence needs.
 Government is obliged to support children directly when their parents or caregivers are too poor to do so.
-Income support is provided through social assistance programmes such as the CSG, which is an unconditional cash grant paid to the caregivers of eligible children.
+Income support for poor children is provided through the CSG, which is an unconditional cash grant paid to the caregivers of eligible children.

-The second important change concerns the income threshold or means test.
-The income threshold remained static for 10 years until a formula was introduced – set at 10 times the amount of the grant.
+Because the CSG is targeted to poor children, a simple means test is used to determine eligibility.
+The income threshold is set at 10 times the amount of the grant.
 This means that every time the grant is increased, the means test also increases.
-From April 2021 the income threshold was R4,600 per month for a single caregiver and R9,200 per month for the joint income of the caregiver and spouse, if the caregiver is married.
+From April 2024, the income threshold was R5,300 per month for a single caregiver and double that if the caregiver is married (R10,600 per month for the joint income of the caregiver and spouse).

-There is substantial evidence that grants, including the CSG, are being spent on food, education and basic goods and services.
-This evidence shows that the grant not only helps to alleviate income poverty and realise children’s right to social assistance, but is also associated with improved nutritional, health and education outcomes.1
+There is substantial evidence that social grants, including the CSG, are being spent on food, education and basic goods and services.
+The evidence shows that the CSG not only helps to alleviate income poverty and realise children’s right to social assistance, but is also associated with improved nutritional, health and education outcomes, especially if the grant is accessed soon after birth and is received continuously.1

 Given the positive and cumulative effects of the grant, it is important that caregivers are able to access it for their children as early as possible.
 One of the main concerns is the slow take-up for young children.
-An analysis of exclusions from the CSG found that exclusion rates for eligible infants under a year were as high as 43% in 2014, up only three percentage points from 47% in 2008.
-Exclusion rates were found to be highest in the Western Cape and Gauteng.
-The total rate of exclusion for all ages is 17.5% (over 1.8 million children).2 Barriers to take-up include confusion about eligibility requirements and the means test in particular; lack of documentation (mainly identity books or birth certificates, and proof of school enrolment, although the latter is not an eligibility requirement) and problems of institutional access (including the time and cost of reaching SASSA offices, long queues and lack of baby-friendly facilities).
+An analysis of exclusions from the CSG found that exclusion rates for eligible infants were as high as 43% in 2014, an improvement of only three percentage points from 47% in 2008.
+The total rate of exclusion for all ages is 17.5% (over 1.8 million children).2 A subsequent analysis found that infant exclusion rates dropped to 35% in 2017-2019, but increased again to 208% in 2020.3 Exclusion rates are consistently found to be highest in the Western Cape and Gauteng.
+Barriers to take-up include confusion about eligibility requirements and the means test in particular; lack of documentation (mainly identity books or birth certificates, and proof of school enrolment, although the latter is not an eligibility requirement) and problems of institutional access (including the time and cost of reaching SASSA offices, long queues and lack of baby-friendly facilities).

 Coetzee M (2013) Finding the benefits: Estimating the impact of the South African child support grant.
 South African Journal of Economics, 81(3):427-450;